jjvanzon/JJs-Reference-Architecture/patterns.md

 ### Visitor

-A `Visitor` class processes a recursive structure that might involve many objects and multiple types of objects.
+A `Visitor class` processes a recursive structure that might involve many `objects` and multiple types of `objects`.
 Usually a `Visitor` translates a complex structure into something else.
-Examples are calculating a total price over a recursive structure, or filtering down a whole object graph by complex criteria. `Visitors` can result in a well performing process.
+Examples are calculating a total price over a recursive structure, or filtering down a whole `object` graph by complex criteria. `Visitors` can result in a well performing process.

 Whenever a whole recursive structure needs to be processed, the `Visitor` pattern is a good way to go.

-A `Visitor` class can have a set of `Visit` methods, e.g. `VisitOrder`, `VisitProduct`, typically one for every `type`, possibly also one for each `collection`.
+A `Visitor class` can have a set of `Visit` methods, e.g. `VisitOrder`, `VisitProduct`, typically one for every `type`, possibly also one for each `collection`.

-A base `Visitor` might simply follow the whole recursive structure, and has a `Visit` method for each node in the structure.
+A `base Visitor` might simply follow the whole recursive structure, and has a `Visit` method for each node in the structure.

 Derived `Visitors` can `override` any `Visit` method that they need.
 If you only want to process `objects` of a specific `type`, you only override the `Visit` method for that specific `type`.
 You can optimize performance by overriding `Visit` methods that would enter a part of the recursive structure that you do not use.

-By creating a base `Visitor` and multiple specialized `Visitors`, you can create short and powerful code for processing recursive structures.
+By creating a `base Visitor` and multiple specialized `Visitors`, you can create short and powerful code for processing recursive structures.
 A coding error is easily made, and can break calculations easily.
 However, it is the best and fastest choice for complicated calculations that involve complex recursive structures.

-A good example of a `Visitor` class is [`.NET's`](api.md#dotnet) own `ExpressionVisitor`, however the style of `Visitor` might be different in this [software architecture](index.md).
+A good example of a `Visitor class` is [`.NET's`](api.md#dotnet) own `ExpressionVisitor`, however the style of `Visitor` might be different in this [software architecture](index.md).
 It can still be called a `Visitor` if it operates by slightly different rules.

 #### Polymorphic Visitation